Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 One of the coolest things to do in San Diego with kids is to get them up on a surfboard.
 Kids as young as five can take surfing lessons.
 All ages can learn to hang ten on our famous waves.
 It’s never too late to learn.

-Certified instructors offer private and group lessons, and many local schools run day-by-day surf camps during summer.
+Certified instructors offer private and group lessons, and many local schools run day-by-day surf camps during the summer.

-Recommended Time: 1-2 hours for a lesson, half-day for camps.
+Best For: Ages 5+ · Time: 1-2 hours for a lesson, half-day for camps. · Read More: Guide to San Diego Surf Schools

 30. Children’s Pool Seals and La Jolla Cove Sea Lions